-The nonprofit must be named as the "Primary Applicant/Developer" and must be must be a "qualified nonprofit organization" as defined in Section 42 of the Code and submit a fully completed Appendix B with the initial LIHTC application.
+The nonprofit must be named as the "Primary Applicant/Developer", must sign the LIHTC application, and must be a "qualified nonprofit organization" as defined in Section 42 of the Code and submit a fully completed Appendix B with the initial LIHTC application.
 Applications determined by WHEDA to be ineligible for this Set-Aside will be moved to the General Set-Aside.
+If the LIHTC application is not fully executed by all applicants, (Primary Applicant and Co-Applicant), the LIHTC application will be disqualified.

 3. Preservation Set-Aside.
 Twenty percent (20%) of the State housing per-capita Credit will be set aside for the preservation of qualifying federally assisted housing units.
-Applications must propose a minimum of 20% of eligible basis or \$15,000/unit in hard cost rehabilitation, whichever is greater, to qualify for this set aside.
-Unused Credit remaining in the Preservation Set-Aside will be returned to the General Set-Aside.
+Applications must propose a minimum of 20% of eligible basis or \$15,000/unit in hard cost rehabilitation, whichever is greater, to qualify for this Set-Aside.